SWaTEval/swateval.github.io/_sources/framework/configuration.rst.txt

 Redis
 -----

-Holds the address and the credentials needed to establis connection to Redis
+Holds the address and the credentials needed to establish a connection to Redis.

 .. code-block:: ini